DinisCruz/Book_Software_Quality/content/21.From-Audio/reviewed/AppSec/Hosted services source code.md

 This article discusses the need for companies providing hosted application solutions to provide the source code of their application.

-One reason is to allow the offload hosting of their data as well as the easy backup and restore of their data.
+One reason is to allow the offline hosting of their data as well as the easy backup and restore of their data.

 The second reason is to allow the emergence of third party companies and people who also provide those hosting services -- this will make the platform much more robust and effective.